Five Years a Mother

 I’ll still mess up.
 I’ll still leave your homework in my car and scramble to find socks every morning.
 I’ll still yell too loud, then cry about it later.

 But I’ll keep learning.
-And I’ll keep teaching you, too — about books and writing, true crime and trivia, all the weird facts I’ve collected over the years.
+And I’ll keep sharing what I love with you — books and writing, Halloween and stories, all the little things that make the world bigger.

-And I’ll keep telling you to love your brother, no matter how many times he throws your toys or ruins your game — because he’s your only one.
+And I’ll keep reminding you to love your brother, no matter how many times he throws your toys or ruins your game — because he’s your only one.
 I only have one, too.

 Five years have flown by… but I remember when time crawled.